TheKingR09/instabot.py/README.md

+# Instagram Bot
-# InstaBot
+# Medan, sumatra utara

 ---

-### On 03-Apr-2018, I wiped out the existing issues/PRs associated with this repo, they've built up due to some neglect.
+### On 25-Des-2018, I wiped out the existing issues/PRs associated with this repo, they've built up due to some neglect.
 Now, there's a clean slate.
 New issues must follow the format provided and PRs will be reviewed and potentially accepted.
 Contributors are encouraged to review existing issues and submit changes.

 ### Please do not clone this repo and publish it as your own.
 Fork the repo if you wish to publish any changes.